beakerbrowser/webdb/README.md

  - `name` String.
 The name of the table.
  - `definition` Object.
    - `schema` Object.
 A [JSON Schema v6](http://json-schema.org/) definition.
-   - `index` Array&lt;String&gt;.
+   - `index` Array&lt;String or Object&gt;.
 A list of attributes which should have secondary indexes produced for querying.
-Each `index` value is a keypath (see https://www.w3.org/TR/IndexedDB/#dfn-key-path).
+Each `index` value is a keypath (see https://www.w3.org/TR/IndexedDB/#dfn-key-path) or an object definition (see below).
  - Returns Void.

 Creates a new table on the `webdb` object.
 The table will be set at `webdb.{name}` and be the `WebDBTable` type.
 This method must be called before [`open()`](#webdbopen)

+Indexes may either be defined as a [keypath string](https://www.w3.org/TR/IndexedDB/#dfn-key-path) or an object definition.
+The object definition has the following values:

+ - `name` String.
+The name of the index.
+ - `def` String or Array&lt;String&gt;.
+The definition of the index.

+If the value of `def` is an array, it supports each definition.
+This is useful when supporting multiple schemas ([learn more here](#handling-multiple-schemas)).

-You can specify compound indexes with a `+` separator in the keypath.
+In the index definition, you can specify compound indexes with a `+` separator in the keypath.
 You can also index each value of an array using the `*` sigil at the start of the name.
 Some example index definitions:

 ```
-one index               - index: 'firstName'
+a simple index           - 'firstName'
-two indexes             - index: ['firstName', 'lastName']
+as an object def         - {name: 'firstName', def: 'firstName'}
-add a compound index    - index: ['firstName', 'lastName', 'firstName+lastName']
+a compound index         - 'firstName+lastName'
-index an array's values - index: ['firstName', '*favoriteFruits']
+index an array's values  - '*favoriteFruits'
+many keys                - {name: 'firstName', def: ['firstName', 'first_name']}
+many keys, compound      - {name: 'firstName+lastName', def: ['firstName+lastName', 'first_name+last_name']}
 ```

 Example: